CosmosDB/labs/java/technical_deep_dive/03-querying_the_database_using_sql.md

 ## Use Java Async SDK to Query Azure Cosmos DB

-*After using the Azure Portal's **Data Explorer** to query an Azure Cosmos DB collection, you are now going to use the Java Async SDK to issue similar queries.*
+*After using the Azure Portal's **Data Explorer** to query an Azure Cosmos DB Container, you are now going to use the Java Async SDK to issue similar queries.*

 ### Create a Java Project